Around the exhibition

 David Golder

-In the presence of Claude Singer historian, head of the educational service of the Shoah Memorial.
+In the presence of Claude Singer, historian, head of the pedagogical department of the M Holocaust Memorial.

 Rates: 5 euros / r duit 3 euros